gocardless/angularjs-style-guide/README.md

 ### Helpers

 [Pure functions](http://en.wikipedia.org/wiki/Pure_function).
 For example, a `currencyFilter` might take in a number and format it for a certain currency.
 Helpers take input and return output without having any side effects.

-### Routes

-A view, made up of components and unique pieces of UI, that points to a URL.
-Like components, each route contains all the HTML, CSS, JavaScript, and other dependencies needed to render itself.

-### Services

-Services contain Business logic.
-For example, `$http` abstractions.

 ## Parts of Angular